eProsima/Integration-Service-docs/docs/use_cases.rst

 However, the communication is straightforward enough even if a dedicated **System-Handle** doesn't exist yet, as the user can create his own **System-Handle**, thus becoming able to communicate with :code:`DDS` and any other protocol already supported by :code:`integration-service`.
-For more information regarding how to generate a **System-Handle** from scratch, please consult REF.
+For more information regarding how to generate a **System-Handle** from scratch, please consult the *System-Handle creation* [TODO: add link] section of the :code:`soss` documentation.

 .. image:: DDS_IS_SOMEIP.png